anthonywindmon/ivy-league/README.md

 # ivy-league
-Houses several of my own datasets and machine learning classifiers that I coded.
+Houses several of my own datasets and machine learning classifiers, which I developed using python libraries.